-4. Debarment Disclosure.
-For each of the persons identified under Sections 2 and 3 of this form, disclose whether any of the following has occurred within the previous 10 years: debarment from contracting with any governmental entity; professional licensure discipline; bankruptcies; adverse civil judgments and administrative findings; and criminal felony convictions.
-This disclosure is a continuing obligation and must be promptly supplemented for accuracy throughout the procurement process and term of the contract.
-If no person is identified, enter "None" on the line below: Name of person(s): Nature of disclosure: APPLICABLE STATEMENT This Disclosure Form A is submitted on behalf of the INDIVIDUAL named on previous page.
-Under penalty of perjury, I certify the contents of this disclosure to be true and accurate to the best of my knowledge.
-Completed by: Signature of Individual or Authorized Representative Date NOT APPLICABLE STATEMENT Under penalty of perjury, I have determined that no individuals associated with this organization meet the criteria that would require the completion of this Form A. This Disclosure Form A is submitted on behalf of the CONTRACTOR listed on the previous page.
+findings; and criminal felony supplemented for accuracy identified, enter "None" on the convictions.
+This disclosure is a continuing obligation and throughout the procurement process and term of the contra he line below: must be promptly act.
+If no person is Name of person(s): Nature of disclosure e: This Disclosure Form A is APPLICABLE STATEMENT submitted on behalf of the INDIVIDUAL named on prev vious page.
+Under the contents of this disclosure to be true and accurate Completed by: Signature of Individual or Authorized Representative Date NOT APPLICABLE STATEMENT I have determined that no individuals associated with to uire the completion of this Form A. his organization meet This Disclosure Form A is submitted on behalf of the CONTRACTOR listed on the e previous page.
 Signature of Authorized Representative Date